-Emphysema and chronic bronchitis are chronic (long-term) lung diseases that make it hard to breathe.
-Both diseases are chronic obstructive pulmonary diseases (COPD) -- they are conditions that cause a limitation in airflow that is not completely reversible.
-Emphysema and chronic bronchitis can occur separately or together and are usually the result of cigarette smoking, although exposure to coal dust and cotton dust are also risk factors.
-In addition, although it happens rarely, a genetic form of emphysema can occur early in adulthood, even among people who have never smoked.
+Emphysema and chronic bronchitis are both chronic obstructive pulmonary diseases (COPD) -- long-term conditions that cause a limitation in airflow, making it hard to breathe in and out.
+This limitation is not completely reversible.
+Emphysema and chronic bronchitis can occur separately or together and are usually the result of years of cigarette smoking, although exposure to coal dust and cotton dust are also risk factors.
+In addition, although it happens rarely, a genetic form of emphysema (alpha-1 antitrypsin deficiency) can occur early in adulthood, even among people who have never smoked.

 In the United States, COPD is vastly underdiagnosed.
 While only 15% to 20% of smokers are diagnosed with COPD, experts believe the majority of smokers develop some degree of airflow obstruction.

 Emphysema comes on gradually after years of exposure to irritants such as cigarette smoke.
-With emphysema, the tiny air sacs in the lungs become damaged.
-Because the tiny sacs lose their "stretch," less air gets in and out of the lungs.
+With emphysema, the walls of the tiny air sacs that allow oxygen exchange in the lungs become damaged, so less air gets in and out of the lungs.
 This causes you to feel short of breath.

 With chronic bronchitis, the airways that carry air to the lungs are inflamed and produce a lot of mucus.
 The mucus and inflammation cause the airways to narrow or become obstructed, making it difficult to breathe.
 Once the airways are irritated over a long period, the lining of the airways becomes thickened.
-This thickening of the airways results in an irritating cough, hampered airflow, and lung scarring.
+This thickening of the airways results in an irritating cough (which produces mucus), hampered airflow, and lung scarring.
 The damaged airways then become a breeding place for bacterial infections, such as pneumonia.